Cleeve Estate ~ Ivybridge, Devon.

 Client : Private.

 Cleeve House on the Cleeve Estate is situated on the outskirts of Ivybridge in Devon and was built in 1886 by the Sparrow family who were limestone merchants and owned quarries at Cattedown and Oreston in Plymouth.
-The most notable of these quarries being the ‘Bedford Quarry’ which later became known as the ‘Breakwater Quarry’ as it supplied all the 4,5000,000 tons of limestone blocks required to construct the breakwater in Plymouth Sound during the 1840’s, and that was some task.
+The most notable of these quarries being the ‘Bedford Quarry’ which later became known as the ‘Breakwater Quarry’ as it supplied all the four million tons of limestone blocks required to construct the breakwater in Plymouth Sound during the early 1800’s, and that was some task just in itself.
+Countless buildings in Plymouth were also built with the limestone that came from this quarry.

 Leading into the estate is the old gatehouse and we carried out all the stonework to a ‘Hipped-roof’ extension which tripled the size of the existing footprint of the building, and then converted for residential use.

-The gatehouse was constructed in random coursed limestone with dressed ashlar quoin stones which originally came from the quarries owned by the family.
+The gatehouse was constructed in random coursed limestone with dressed ashlar quoin stones which originally came from the quarries of the family who owned the estate.

 The random coursed limestone we used for the new extension came from a demolished nearby boundary wall which was a perfect match to that of the existing gatehouse.
 Two gate piers were also demolished which supplied us with enough dressed ashlar quoin stones for all the elevations.